Jinlong-He/TaskDroid/semantics1.md

 In this section I will tell you how to decide the behavious of `A.startActivity(B, Fs)`, which means A startActivity B with the intent flags Fs.

 We don't consider the intent flag `FLAG_ACTIVITY_REORDER_TO_FRONT` first, I will talk about this later.
+And suppose the launch mode of caller activity A is not `singleInstance`.

 ### 4.1 `Lmd(B) = singleInstance`
 #### 4.1.1 Methodology